-The Capitol Gorge hike in Capitol Reef National Park is a popular one.
-You can knock it off in an hour if you really want to, ideally late in the afternoon when the light is at its best and the area glows golden.
+You can knock the hike to Capitol Gorge off in an hour if you really want to, ideally late in the afternoon when the light is at its best and the area glows golden.
 It’s just a two mile round trip hike to the Tanks with an elevation gain and loss of 80 feet.

-Interestingly the Capitol Gorge route was the main one through the park until 1964 when Highway 64 was constructed.
+Interestingly, the Capitol Gorge route was the main one through the park until 1964 when Highway 64 was constructed.
 The Capitol Gorge hike takes visitors past Petroglyph panels, a pioneer register, and the famous water tanks.
 Another name for the water tanks is potholes or waterpockets.

-Updated January 2022.
 This post includes some affiliate links.
 If you make a qualifying purchase through one of these links, I will receive a small percentage of the sale at no extra cost to you.
-Thank you for your support.
+Thank you very much for your support.

 Capitol Gorge hike description

-The hike starts off following a wash – with canyon walls rising steeply at times.
+The Capitol Gorge hike starts off following a wash – with canyon walls rising steeply at times.
 They provide some shade in the heat of the day and are very welcome.
-At the 0.6 mile mark you reach a pioneer registry with a heap of names carved in the rock in the 1800’s and early 1900’s.

 Shortly after passing the Pioneer Registry look for signage to the Tanks pointing to the left (north) and then continue up a rocky, steep trail for just 0.2 miles.
 Unless the “tanks” are full of water they are a tad underwhelming but there’s nothing underwhelming about the landscape.